 This is the case with the Corpac method, designed to detect the early spread of localized corrosion (CSC, HIC, Sohic, etc.).
 This method is particularly well suited to identifying the onset of pitting on chilled, glycol or purified water networks, for example.

-As part of a one-off monitoring campaign, it makes it possible to quickly determine the areas in which corrosion is active, which greatly simplifies operational decision-making and helps manufacturers to achieve economic added value.
-For example, the last Corpac monitoring campaign (twenty-two zones) carried out at the home of one of Mistras' customers following a drilling, revealed the existence of two active zones.
-The necessary measures for these two zones could thus be implemented by the customer, which saved him from having to replace his entire installation, i.e. to realize a gain of about 400,000 €.
-A preventive inspection could have identified the active areas, in particular the one that caused the drilling.
+In the context of a one-off monitoring campaign, it enables the rapid identification of areas where corrosion is active, greatly simplifying operational decision-making and helping manufacturers to achieve economic added value.
+By way of example, the latest Corpac monitoring campaign (twenty-two zones) carried out at one of Mistras' customers following a drilling operation, revealed the existence of two active zones.
+The necessary measures for these two zones were thus implemented by the customer, saving him from having to replace his entire installation - a saving of around €400,000.
+A preventive inspection could have revealed the active zones, in particular the one at the origin of the breakthrough.